adobe-fonts/noto-emoji-svg/README.md

 OpenType-SVG version of [Noto Emoji](https://github.com/googlefonts/noto-emoji).

+### :warning: NOTE :warning:

-:warning: **NOTE:** The repository contains aliases/symlinks.
+The repository contains aliases/symlinks.
 Cloning on Windows requires using the option `-c core.symlinks=true` and running the command with Admin privileges.